-8. Connect With Other Bloggers
+10. Connect With Other Bloggers

-There are tons of groups, and many different ways in which each interacts.
+There are tons of groups and many different ways in which each interacts.
 You’ll want to join a few and choose which ones work the best for you.
-I love the comraderie, the ability to ask questions and learn from more seasoned bloggers, and working together for a common goal.
+I love the camaraderie, the ability to ask questions and learn from more seasoned bloggers, and working together for a common goal.

-Most important of all is that you have fun, enjoy what you’re doing and don’t take it too seriously.
+Most important of all is that you have fun and enjoy what you’re doing.
 It takes a lot of willpower, motivation and determination to run a successful blog.

 Good luck!
 If you need any help or have questions, feel free to get in touch with us and don’t forget to sign up for your free 4-part SEO For Bloggers mini-course.